A BRIEF HISTORY OF AYR, SCOTLAND

 In the 13th century friars came to Ayr.
-Friars were like monks but instead of withdrawing from the world they went out to preach.
+Friars were like monks but instead of withdrawing from the world, they went out to preach.
 In 1230 Dominican friars arrived in Ayr.
-They were called black friars because of the colour costumes.
+They were called blackfriars because of the colour of their costumes.

 However in 1315 a Scottish parliament met in the Church of St John the Baptist in Ayr to decide who would succeed Robert the Bruce.